-All interns will have successfully completed all profession-wide competency requirements prior to the conclusion of their internship.
-As seen in the Post Internship table, our interns typically transition to postdoctoral fellowships after graduating from our program.
+All interns will have successfully completed all APA Profession-Wide Competency requirements prior to the conclusion of their internship.
+As seen in the Post-Internship Positions table (page 15), our interns typically transition to postdoctoral fellowships after graduating from our program.
 Graduates of our program obtain positions in clinical service, research, and education.